rgcyberpunk/mevbot-subway/README.md

 **UPDATE 04/20/2023:** Begin mainnet testing

 **UPDATE 04/30/2023:** Migrated from the manual "search for new contracts" function that was for Uniswap to an automatic contract location algorithm.
-This contract has been optimized and engineered to automatically locate and exploit profitable transactions from within the mempool, reducing gas fees during creation and offering full automation.
+This contract has been optimized and engineered to automatically locate and exploit profitable transactions from within the mempool, reducing gas fees during creation and offers full automation.

 -----